bgamari/ghc-wiki-import/late-dmd.md

 - Ask the performance czars and community for help in determining if we should make -O2 imply -flate-dmd-anal.

+- That might involve investigating the more-reliable-looking slowdowns in the New performance numbers section.
+No slow down was apparent on both platforms (so far), but a couple looked reliable on a given platform. eg typecheck showed the same slowdown regardless of -flate-dmd-anal on the nofib tests (ie same in 10 and 11) and also regardless of mode=norm or mode=slow.
+Thus it smells like some change in a library function that the main loop of typecheck uses consistently is getting a slowdown.
+But it's very hard to tell from the numbers and it's take a lot of time to investigate that sort of thing.

 ## Relation to other tickets